icterry/ianterry.io/_posts/2020-04-06-pass-the-hcispp-exam.md

 Let's get started.

 ## About the Exam
-First, let's look at the exam itself to understand, on a high level, the topics with which we will need to be come familiar in order to be successful.
+First, let's look at the exam itself to understand, on a high level, the topics with which we will need to become familiar in order to be successful.

 The exam contains 125 multiple choice questions, each with four possible answers, which you'll have to complete within a three hour time limit.